-A summary of reported serious and unexpected adverse experiences for the tobacco products, which includes a listing of all serious and unexpected adverse experiences during the reporting period and a cumulative list, including all serious and unexpected adverse experiences previously reported.
+A summary of reported serious and reported unexpected adverse experiences for the tobacco products, which includes a listing of all serious and unexpected adverse experiences during the reporting period and a cumulative list including all serious and unexpected adverse experiences previously reported.
 The summary must be accompanied by an analysis of the reports and a statement of any changes to risk information related to the products including nature, frequency, and potential aggravating factors.

-In addition, the PMTA order for your tobacco products, issued on April 30, 2019, require you to report to the FDA all adverse experiences that are both serious and unexpected and your analysis of the association between the adverse experience and the tobacco product within 15 calendar days after the report is received by you.
+In addition, the PMTA order for your tobacco products, issued on December 17, 2019, requires you to report to the FDA all adverse experiences that are serious, whether expected or unexpected, and your analysis of the association between the adverse experience and the tobacco product within 15 calendar days after the report is received by you.
 These experiences may become known to you through any source, including a customer complaint, request, or suggestion made as a result of an adverse experience, tobacco product defect, or failure, reported to you, or identified in the literature or media.
-We request that when submitting such reports, you reference both your PMTAs and you MRTPAs for these products.
-Your information should be submitted with a cover letter that includes the following text in the subject line: SERIOUS UNEXPECTED ADVERSE EXPERIENCE REPORT FOR STNs PM0000424-PM0000426 and PM0000419 and MR0000059-MR000061 and MR0000133.
+We request that when submitting such reports, you reference both your PMTAs and your MRTPAs for these products.
+Your information should be submitted with a cover letter that includes the following text in the subject line: SERIOUS ADVERSE EXPERIENCE REPORT FOR STNs PM0000491-PM0000492 and MR0000159-MR0000160.